“Embodied Plasticities”: an intergenerational exhibition of Mexican trans artists

-Trans memory, experiences, and stories are told through the work of 14 artists exhibiting at the Pandeo space in Mexico City.
+Trans memories, experiences, and stories are narrated through the work of 14 artists exhibiting at the Pandeo space in Mexico City.

 Share